evoldoers/biomake/README.md

 (this assumes some knowledge of make and makefiles)

-plmake expects a file called `makespec.pro` to be present in your current directory.
+plmake looks for a file called `makespec.pro` in your current directory.
+If it's not there, it will try looking for a `Makefile` in GNU Make format.
+The following examples describe the Prolog syntax.

 Assume you have two file formats, ".foo" and ".bar", and a foo2bar converter.